Ladder Safety Tips: Using A Ladder Safely For Home Maintenance & Repair

 Wood ladders can last a long time if protected from rot.
 They also need to be wiped down frequently to rid them of slippery materials that can endanger the user.
 Paint your ladder with a wood preservative or clear sealer to protect it from deterioration.
 Paint alone won’t add protection.
 Also, make sure to store your wooden ladder flat instead of hanging and don’t store anything on top of it.
 Look for a cool, dry location for storing wooden ladders or they will deteriorate.

 Using the Right Ladder is Just as Important

 You want to get outside and tackle all those spring projects quickly, but don’t take shortcuts.
-It’s important that you safely finish whatever you start by choosing the right ladder for each task.
+Another ladder safety tip is that to safely finish whatever task you start, you have to make sure you’re choosing the right ladder for each task.
 And that starts when you are picking out one or more ladders to buy.
 Look for ladders that feel sturdy and don’t rock or sway.
 The rungs of a metal ladder should never bend under your weight.
 This isn’t the time to purchase the most inexpensive product.
 Your safety is too important to go cheap.

 Here are some other tips in picking out a ladder:

 - Consider the location of the work area.
 Sometimes you will need a long extension ladder for things like gutter cleaning or painting while step ladders are more often needed in the house.

 - Think about what’s around you on the ladder.
 If you will be working anywhere near electricity, you will need fiberglass or wood.